 Fairytales thy reality are Luxembourg.
 And I had no idea.
 I actually had no expectations whatsoever.
 And to be even more embarrassingly honest, I sometimes get the location mixed up with Liechtenstein.
 Don’t judge me, I actually had many As in Geography at school (or does that make it even more embarrassing?).
 Never mind my poor Geography and faking-it skills, here is why I believe everyone must visit Luxembourg.
 Yes, you, too!

-Visit Luxembourg to finally see for ourselves.
+Me and a couple of other bloggers had been invited by Visit Luxembourg to finally see for ourselves.
 And the first thing we met was the terrible weather.
 Still, it says a lot if I still get all dreamy about a place.
 Terrible weather and pretty sights have so far been wonderful to me when it comes to the English foggy landscapes and nature strolls with a brollie.
 But now little Luxembourg rushed in and shone bright.
 With the trapped sunlight underneath the dense cover of clouds we were guided around the main sights, crouching under our big umbrellas and trying to evade the near vertical rain.

 We then went through the regular touristy sightseeing, ticking off the main sights of Luxembourg, the Kasemates, the old Notre Dame cathedral, a museum with a massive hydraulic elevator (the city of Luxembourg is build on different levels), Royal houses and even visited the really cute town of Clervaux which has an old castle turned into a world renowned photo exhibition.
 Luxembourg was incredibly pretty and I could not stop taking pictures (when can I ever?).
 But that was nothing compared to the surprise the evening had in store for us.